ionutdd/TestareaSistemelorSoftware/README.md

 - *Report Generator* - Package used for generating the HTML cover report based on the output XML created by Coverlet Collector.

+- *NUnit* – The tests are explicitly written using the NUnit framework, utilizing [Test] attributes to define individual test cases and [TestFixture] to group related tests together.
+NUnit provides a flexible and powerful way to structure and execute tests independently.

 - *Stryker.NET* - Package that offers mutation testing for our .NET Core and .NET Framework projects.
 It allows us to test our tests by temporarily inserting bugs.

 <br>